Finlumina-Test/Vox-OpenAI/README.md

 - WebSocket errors: verify `OPENAI_API_KEY`, network egress, and that Realtime API access is enabled for your key.
 - No audio: ensure your Twilio number is configured to call the correct tunnel URL and that the tunnel is active.
 - Interruption isn’t working: set `SHOW_TIMING_MATH=true` and watch server logs to confirm timestamps/marks.
+- Realtime schema errors (e.g., `unknown_parameter`): the app uses `{"type":"response.create","response":{"instructions":"..."}}` and sets modalities in the session.
+If you change session config, align payloads with the latest Realtime docs.

 ## License